niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 Select option 1, 2 or 3.

-This will create Topologies for the three Applications
+This will create Topologies for one of the three Applications.

 ### Create Templates